1973 NASCAR Winston Cup Series: Race recaps

-American 500 - Amid the controversy Benny Parsons led the points race despite only one win.
-Prerace inspections all weekend were noticeably tougher than usual; Cale Yarborough had to requalify on the second day of qualifying and ran faster than on pole day; he started 18th.
+American 500 - Amid the controversy, Benny Parsons led the points race despite only one win.
+Pre-race inspections all weekend were noticeably tougher than usual with this race being the final race of the 427 cubic inch formula; Cale Yarborough had to requalify on the second day of qualifying and ran faster than on pole day; he started 18th.
 None of it could stop David Pearson from leading 396 laps to Cale's 85.
-Parsons crashed hard into the lapped car of Johnny Barnes and the crash ripped out the right side of his Chevrolet; he felt his title hopes were over but his crew and other crews worked to rebuild the car to run enough laps to win the title; Parsons 28th, some 182 laps down, and won the title after Richard Petty broke a cam and finished 35th, Petty's eighth engine-related failure of the 1973 season.
+Parsons crashed hard into the lapped car of Johnny Barnes and the crash ripped out the right side of his Chevrolet; he felt his title hopes were over but his crew and other crews worked to rebuild the car to run enough laps to win the title; Parsons 28th, some 182 laps down, and won the title after Richard Petty broke a camshaft and finished 35th, Petty's eighth engine-related failure of the 1973 season.